crenteriam/crenteriam.github.oi/_posts/2019-05-29-mbd-files-in-R.md

 Using the [Youth Risk Behavior Survey (YRBS)](https://www.cdc.gov/healthyyouth/data/yrbs/data.htm) data as example, here is a piece of code that worked for me.
 The main problem is that you must use R in its 32-bit version.
 This means you must open the R base esecutable *R i386* (or try something more fancy with [Rstudio](https://www.dummies.com/programming/r/how-to-install-and-configure-rstudio/)).

 First, install and load the package `RODBC`.
 Then, use the function `odbcConnectAccess` on the `.mdb` file.
-The resulting object is a Access Database (with multiple tables). `sqlTables()` helps you explore the tables within the Access object, and `sqlFetch()` retrieves the desired table.

 ```r
 # Use the package RODBC to open the Access file in R.